balazsbotond/eslinq/README.md

 		.all(email => email.endsWith(".com"));
 ```

 The result is a bool value indicating whether all emails end with the substring ".com".
+The `all`
+operator is an *eager* one: it iterates through all elements to compute its value.

 <!--
     Links